ZacharieGignac/roomos-macros-extension/README.md

 3. After connecting, your macros appear in the tree
 4. Click a macro to open it.
 Edit as desired and press Ctrl+S to save
    - On save you’ll see “Saved macro <name>” and the “unsaved” badge clears

+### xAPI IntelliSense, Help, and Stubs (Experimental)

+These features use the public RoomOS xAPI schema to enhance editing.
+Behavior may change while we iterate.
+Schema source: `https://roomos.cisco.com/api/schema/latest`.

+- Completion
+  - Suggestions auto‑popup as you type after `xapi.` and segments like `Command`, `Status`, etc.
+  - Rich schema details (description, params) show when you explicitly invoke completion (press Ctrl+Space).
+While typing, the list stays quiet (no big docs pane).
+  - Works in `codecfs:` JavaScript/TypeScript files.

+- Help panel
+  - Right‑click on an xAPI path (e.g., `xapi.Command.Audio.Diagnostics.Advanced.Run`) → “xAPI: Show Help for Symbol”.
+  - Opens a themed panel with the node kind, access, roles, description, and a parameter table.

+- Insert stubs
+  - Right‑click → “xAPI: Insert Stub”, or run it from the Command Palette.
+  - Inserts a sensible snippet based on the node type:
+    - Command: `xapi.Command.<Path>({ Param: Default, ... });`
+    - Config: `xapi.Config.<Path> = …;`
+    - Status: `const value = await xapi.Status.<Path>.get();`
+    - Event: `xapi.Event.<Path>.on((event) => { … });`
+  - The current xAPI token is replaced in‑place.

+Note: These features are experimental.
+If completion doesn’t appear, ensure the file uses the `codecfs:` scheme and “Apply xAPI schema to IntelliSense” is enabled in Settings.

 ### Screenshots